tobiaslabs/npmupdater/README.md

 	npm install npmupdater

-Or if you want to run it from the command line, you can install it like:
+Or if you want to run it from the command line, you can install it like (probably need to `sudo`):

 	npm install npmupdater -g